Diary of a father - Year 2002

 He's not sleeping during the day - well hardly, has maybe a couple of twenty minute naps.

 He can roll over onto his front.
 And now he has his own teeth!
 All two of them, lower front.
 The pain he felt, he dutifully shared with the rest of us by disturbing our nights - poor chap.
-Apart from his teeth he regularly goes through the night from 8pm to 7am!
-Tooth pains mean between 1 and three breaks, and at worst Mother has to sleep with him in her arms.
+During the day the soothers aren't brilliant either.

 Week 26